ranjangrg/comic-panel-navigator/README.md

 2. Check compatibility on other browsers (mainly Safari)
 3. Add panel-data-extractor project (separate project)
 4. Add images to this README file.
+5. Fix Overflowing Panel (due to no max-width implemented; only max-height used).
+BUG prevalent in small screen devices e.g. iPhone 6s